memaxo/autosynth/README.md

 - PyPDF2: PDF processing
 - gitpython: Git repository handling

+## Configuration

+AutoSynth uses a centralized configuration module located at `src/config.py` to manage all global settings such as API keys, rate limits, default parameters, file paths, and model parameters.
+These settings can be overridden externally by providing a `config.yaml` file at runtime.
+An example configuration file is provided as `config.example.yaml`.
+Please refer to that file for the expected format and available options.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.